 Location: Bodestraße 1-3, 10178 Berlin

-The Pergamonmuseum in Berlin is an archaeological museum located on Museumsinsel, otherwise know as Museum Island a UNESCO World Heritage Site (an area that also includes Alte Nationalgalerie and Neues Museum shown below).
+The Pergamonmuseum in Berlin is an archaeological museum located on Museumsinsel, otherwise know as Museum Island.
+This area is a UNESCO World Heritage Site and is also home to the Alte Nationalgalerie and Neues Museum (shown below).

 The museum is named after the Pergamon Altar, a Hellenistic masterpiece of white stone architecture.
-The imposing structure invites you to walk the steps of 2000 years of history and behold its intricacies close-up.
-However, the Pergamon Alter is located in the north wing which is under refurbishment until 2023 so bare that in mind if considering a visit.
-The rest of the collection is still extremely impressive, consisting of many ancient and classical architectural monuments.
+The imposing structure invites you to walk the steps of 2000 years of history.
+Elsewhere, the rest of the collection is still extremely impressive, consisting of many ancient and classical architectural monuments.

-If I had to compare it to one of the museums in London, think the V & A or the British Museum.
+If I had to compare it to one of the museums in London, it’s probably most similar to the V & A or the British Museum.

 Neues Museum